The Walter Winchell Show (variety)

 The Walter Winchell Show is an American variety television program that was broadcast on NBC from October 5, 1956, to December 28, 1956.

 Overview

-Columnist Walter Winchell hosted this variety show, which attracted guest performers "who owed him favors".
+Columnist Walter Winchell hosted this variety show, which attracted guest performers including those "who owed him favors".
 It was his first venture into a variety program after having previous broadcasting experience in news programs.
 In addition to individual performances, the Bil and Cora Baird Marionettes appeared on the October 12, 1956, episode, and the November 23, 1956, episode featured the cast of the Broadway musical Li'l Abner presenting highlights from the show the week after it opened.
 In addition to people who performed in episodes, "a plush sort of corral for VIPs" included other celebrities — Winchell's counterpart to the way hosts of other programs introduced stars in the audience.
 The VIP group in the premiere episode consisted of Harry Cohn, Joe DiMaggio, Dorothy Kilgallen, Lee Meriwether, and George Raft.